joma74/udemy-docker-k8s-tcg/README.md

 Unfortunately this additionally requires beforehand all deployments' configs to have an `imagePullPolicy: IfNotPresent` or `imagePullPolicy: Never` - to not fail on image pull from whatever external docker registry is set up in the first way.

-To sum up the canon
+To sum up the canon is

 ```sh
 eval $(minikube docker-env)